SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 #### Components:

-- **[Kafka operator](https://strimzi.io/docs/operators/latest/overview):** The Kafka operator is deployed in both the staging and production environments for messaging and event streaming purposes.
-It automates the deployment and management of Apache Kafka clusters, making it easier to scale and operate Kafka in Kubernetes.

-- **[Flagsmith](https://docs.flagsmith.com/deployment/hosting/kubernetes):** Flagsmith is added to the production namespace for feature flag and remote configuration management.
-It allows developers to manage feature flags and remote configurations in a centralized and scalable manner, enabling them to easily roll out features and control their availability in real-time.

 <br/>
 <h3>staging</h3>

 The staging namespace contains resources and components dedicated to the staging environment of the Kubernetes cluster.

 #### Components:

-- **[Kafka operator](https://strimzi.io/docs/operators/latest/overview):** The Kafka operator is deployed in both the staging and production environments for messaging and event streaming purposes.
-It automates the deployment and management of Apache Kafka clusters, making it easier to scale and operate Kafka in Kubernetes.

 <br/>
 <h3>system-upgrade</h3>